harsh19shetty/Movie-Recommender-using-Spark-MLlib/README.md

 **About the Data:**
-MovieLens data sets were collected by the GroupLens Research Project at the University of Minnesota. **u.item** consists of information about the items (movies); this is a tab separated and **u.data** consists of:
+MovieLens data sets were collected by the GroupLens Research Project at the University of Minnesota. **u.item** consists of information about the items (movies) and **u.data** consists of:

 •	100,000 ratings (1-5) from 943 users on 1682 movies